 FRA published a Notice of Intent to prepare an Environmental Impact Statement (EIS) on September 5, 2014.
-The public scoping comment period ends on December 15, 2014.
-Three public scoping meetings will be held in November.
-Dates and locations for those meetings are:
+Three public scoping meetings were held in November 2014.
+The public scoping comment period ended on December 15, 2014.

-Texas also has additional information on their Commission for High-Speed Rail in the Dallas/Ft.
+Texas also has information on their Commission for High-Speed Rail in the Dallas/Ft.
 Worth Region website.